 A sample of the Gjanica, the most polluted river in Albania.
 The Industrial negligence, mainly oil spills from Patos-Marinza and Ballsh refineries, is affecting the agricultural, herding and fishing activities from most of Southern Albania.
 May 2019.

-In order to extract the crude from under the soil the refineries use different techniques including fracking as of most recently.
-The introduction of fracking has resulted in the regular earthquakes destroying the homes of 71 residents and damaging 540 more.
+Workers of Bankers Petroleum in the oil field of Marinëz.
+In order to extract the crude from under the soil the refineries use different techniques including fracking as of most recently in the south of Albania.
+The introduction of fracking has resulted in the regular earthquakes destroying the homes of 71 residents and damaging 540 more during the last decade.
 Bankers Petroleum made a donation to help rebuild some of the homes but has not claimed responsibility.
+May 2019.

 Traces of cars.
 The vehicle is the Albanian religion, this may be one of the poorest countries in Europe but the most popular car in Albania is the Mercedes-Benz.
 Accelerating and drifting are some common activities of the owners to show off the power and luxury of their machines.